WordPress/gutenberg/docs/block-edit-save.md

 }
 ```

-The value of `attributes.content` will be displayed inside the `div` when loading the editor.
+The value of `attributes.content` will be displayed inside the `div` when inserting the block in the editor.

 ### className